Nevermind-s/Fast-Furious-Autonomous/README.md

 ### Windows

-Shapely which is a library used by imgaug need to be installed manually using the [.whl file](https://www.lfd.uci.edu/~gohlke/pythonlibs/#shapely)
+Shapely a library used by imgaug needs to be installed manually using the [.whl file](https://www.lfd.uci.edu/~gohlke/pythonlibs/#shapely)

-Then install the requiermenrts :
+Then install the requierments :
 ```bash
 python -m pip install -r requierments.txt
 ```